jjaysuriya5/Model_Deployment/README.md

 URL - https://jjsalaryprediction-api.herokuapp.com/ (Note : This is a base model so all scenarios are not handled use only integer values to get the salary prediction )

-The below stpe by step actions are performed to deploy the model
+The below step by step actions are performed to deploy the model

 1) Model building